The Mobile Cop Jiban: Characters

 Jiban's robotic assistant.
 He stays at his secret base.
-Originally he was simply Boy, an immobile camera-like robot who had to give instructions to Mayumi to operate the control center, but then his computer was transferred to panda-like "Harry" (a robot devised by another student of Doctor Igarashi's) and began substituting for the amnesiac Mayumi.
-He died when Jiban's base was destroyed.
+Originally he was simply Boy, an immobile camera-like robot who had to give instructions to Mayumi to operate the control center, but then his computer was transferred to the panda-like "Harry" (a robot devised by another student of Doctor Igarashi's) and began substituting for the amnesiac Mayumi.
+When Jiban's base was destroyed, he was destroyed along with it.